josephpeter231/Daily-Expense-sharing/README.md

 ### Balance Sheet
 - Show individual expenses.
 - Show overall expenses for all users.
-- Provide a feature to download the balance sheet.
+- Users can download the balance sheet in excel or pdf.

-### Backend Service
-- Design the backend service to handle user and expense management.

 ### API Endpoints